The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 - two 100/200-level courses and four upper-division (300/400-level) courses.

-In addition, students must take one upper-division course in a CAL discipline outside the minor field.
+For minors in History, Literature, and Philosophy, students must take one upper-division course in a CAL discipline outside the minor field.
+In the Social Sciences, at least two concentrations must be covered.
 For a minor in the humanities and social sciences, all courses must qualify for humanities credit.
 For specific requirements in Science and Technology Studies, Visual Arts, and Music, refer to the respective website or the advisors.

 Writing and Communications